 1. Transfer courses are evaluated individually.

-3. Graduates of SUNY or CUNY colleges who earned an Associate in Arts or Associate in Science degree prior to matriculation at Stony Brook University receive transfer credit for all credit completed as part of their associate degree requirements.
-Official proof of an A.A. or A.S. degree must be submitted by October 1 if the student enters the University in the fall semester or by February 15 if the student enters the University in the spring semester.
+3. Graduates of SUNY or CUNY colleges who earned an Associate in Arts or Associate in Science degree prior to matriculation at Stony Brook University receive transfer credit for all credit successfully completed as part of their associate degree requirements (with grades of C or higher).
+Official proof of an AA or AS degree must be submitted by August 15 if the student enters the University in the fall semester or by January 15 if the student enters the University in the spring semester.

 4. Transfer credit is entered on the official University transcript.
 Grades received for transferred courses are not shown nor are they included in the calculation of the student’s cumulative grade point average at Stony Brook University.

 5. Almost all credits earned at community and technical colleges are considered to be lower-division credit.

 6. Transfer courses are reviewed individually by the Academic and Transfer Advising Services office for their applicability toward fulfillment of general education requirements.
 Applicants who have completed college-level study at an institution outside of the United States will have their credits evaluated for application to the University’s general education requirements by the Transfer Office.
 WRT 102 may not be transferred to the University from an international school.

 7. Courses satisfactorily completed elsewhere toward the intended major or needed to fulfill the 39 upper-division credits requirement must be evaluated by the appropriate academic department for specific applicability.
 No transferred course with a grade lower than C may be counted among the 39 upper-division credits required for graduation.
 Forms for requesting the evaluation of specific courses for major and upper-division credit are available in the Academic and Transfer Advising Services office and in the Engineering and Applied Sciences Undergraduate Student Office.
 Students may begin the evaluation process as soon as they accept the offer of admission.